Kwwwww74/Awesome-Trustworthy-AudioLLMs/README.md

   <img src="./images/logo.jpg" alt="Awesome Trustworthy Audio-LLMs" width="80%">
 </p>

-*A curated and continuously evolving collection of research, benchmarks, datasets, and open resources on **Trustworthy Audio Large Language Models (Audio-LLMs)** — spanning the entire spectrum of **ALLM Safety**.*
+*A curated and continuously evolving collection of research, benchmarks, datasets, and open resources on **Trustworthy Audio Large Language Models (Audio-LLMs)** — spanning the entire spectrum of **ALLM Safety**.
+In addition, there are also related papers about audio large models.*

 ---